 Signs of Heatstroke

-Signs of heatstroke may include fast heart rate, vomiting, sweating, and unconsciousness for more than a few seconds, anxiety, severe vomiting, diarrhea, and even seizure.
-Heatstroke is considered a serious medical emergency as it can be life-threatening and might result in a severe long-term complication.
-Calling 911 is the first step to ensuring safety.
+Signs of heatstroke include fast heart rate, vomiting, sweating, unconsciousness that may take place for more than a few seconds, anxiety, severe vomiting, diarrhea, and even seizure.

 First Aid Remedy

-After calling any medical emergency service, it is important to remember these steps to ensure the safety of the person suffering heatstroke:
+After calling any medical emergency service, it is important to remember these steps to ensure the safety of the person suffering from the stroke:

 - Ventilate the person and move the person out of the heat or hot weather

-- Fan the person while spraying cool water
+- Fan the person while splashing cool water

 - Cover with a cool towel